 The political and administrative arrangements guiding the relationship between London and its hinterland have not kept pace with the growth of London and its influence.
 The London Mayor, for example, is guided by statute to “consult” and “inform” neighbouring councils when planning for the capital’s future, but is not compelled to give any weight to their concerns.
 Similarly, the surrounding counties and districts are required to plan to meet their own needs for growth, co-operating with their neighbours to do so, but have no clear mechanism for working with the Mayor to manage the impact of London’s expansion together.
 Collaboration occurs at a local, operational level rather than a strategic level.

 In a joint project with the Southern Policy Centre, we set out to understand the gaps in collaborative working and strategic planning across the London boundary, and to identify areas where closer strategic working may benefit all parties.

-The research explores the social and economic links between London and its surrounding communities, identifies examples of good practice from other cities and urban areas, and suggests how the coherence of planning, housing and economic strategies across the Wider South East could be improved.
+The research explored the social and economic links between London and its surrounding communities, identified examples of good practice from other cities and urban areas, and suggested how the coherence of planning, housing and economic strategies across the Wider South East could be improved.